-Source: Dwt as at period-end based on Clarksons Research as at Feb'24 and management estimates, including that new vessels ordered each year are equivalent to 2.5% of the previous year-end fleet and that demolitions each are equivalent to 25% of the previous year's end fleet which is over 20 years-old.
-Based on the delivery dates of vessels, assuming they are not demolished earlier.
+1. Source: Dwt as at period-end based on Clarksons Research as at Mar'24 and management estimates, including that new vessels ordered each year are equivalent to 2.5% of the previous year-end fleet and that demolitions each are equivalent to 25% of the previous year's end fleet which is over 20 years-old.